Zsuzsa Nyertes

 Zsuzsa Nyertes (born Zsuzsanna Nyertes 14 December 1958, Budapest) is a Hungarian actress.

 Life

 In 1983, she graduated from the Academy of Drama and Film in Budapest and was a member of the Vidám Színpad.
 She has a diverse repertoire of performances, from cabaret to comedy to musicals.
 She also took part in television broadcasts as well.
 She married and had a daughter born in 1993.
-She currently owns a beauty salon and regularly writes poems, and published a book of poems.
-At the age of 42, she was featured in Playboy as a Marilyn Monroe look-alike.
+She currently owns a beauty salon, regularly writes poems, and published a book of poems.
+At the age of 42, she was featured in Playboy as a Marilyn Monroe's look-alike.
 She regularly features in game and fashion shows.